jimz011/homekit-infused/README.md

     In the past I have pasted the repository links for every addon.
 Since they can be easily found through HACS I will only link to repo's that can't be found on HACS.
     If you need to read documentation on any of the cards please open your sidebar in HA go to HACS and choose the installed plugin.
 Press repository to go to their respective pages.

 ### Plugins (click on plugins tab in HACS)
 Required Plugins:
   - Layout Card
   - RGB Light Card
   - Light Entity Card
   - Card Tools
   - Check Button Card (Requires MQTT)
   - Mini Media Player Card
   - Calendar Card (Requires calendar sensors)
   - Button Card
   - Vertical-Stack-in-Card
   - Card-Mod
   - Simple Weather Card
   - Custom Header (This is the replacement for Custom Compact Header, don't confuse them!)
   - Mini Graph Card
   - Swipe Card
   - State-Switch
   - Weather Card
   - Auto Entities
   - Air Visual Card (Requires Air Visual account and a sensor, it is free!)
   - Waze Travel Card
   - Lovelace More Info Card (required)

 Optional Plugins:
   - Upcoming Media Card (Plex, Sonarr and/or Radarr required)
   - Xiaomi Vacuum Map Card (Requires Xiaomi Robot Vacuum)
   - Valetudo Map Card (Requires Xiaomi Robot Vacuum that is Rooted!)
   - Swipe Navigation (Used for swiping between views on mobile phones)
   - GUI Sandbox Card (optional, brings ui-editor to yaml mode.
 You won't be able to save, but you can create cards visually and copy code later on. recommended for tinkerers)

 Manual Plugins Import: (Some components can't be found on HACS and need to be imported, go to HACS and scroll on the tabs bar to the right and click on settings, add the repositories below.
 After adding the repository click on it and install the card, DON'T forget this!)
 Add all the repositories below as a 'plugin', choose it from the dropdown menu
   - Popup Card (optional, deprecated though for visual uniformity still the only way to create the same popups everywhere) (https://github.com/thomasloven/lovelace-popup-card)
   - Custom Light Popup Card (required) (https://github.com/DBuit/light-popup-card)
   - Thermostat Popup Card (required) (https://github.com/DBuit/thermostat-popup-card)
   - Deep-Press-Mod (optional, requires an Apple device, if you have a mixed household Apple/Android you can safely install this) (https://github.com/roflcoopter/deep-press)

 ### Components (click on integrations tab in HACS)
 Required Components:
   - Browser_mod
   - Lovelace_gen

 Optional Components:
   - Afvalbeheer (for Dutch waste collection)
   - Plex Recently Added (if you use plex you might want this, required if you want to use the upcoming media card)
   - Sonarr and Radarr upcoming media (required if you want to use the upcoming media card)

 Manual Components Import: (This works the same as with plugins, however some components might not get added through HACS, if it doesn't just copy my component into your custom_components folder)
 Add all the repositories (where applicable) as an 'integration', choose it from the dropdown menu
   - Imap (optional, only required if using outlook/hotmail/live email addresses, copy this from my repo into your folder)
   - Apple TV MRP (optional, if you have an Apple TV you might want this until the core version is fixed!) (https://github.com/chamberlain2007/apple_tv_mrp)
   - RDW (optional, Dutch Car Registration Sensor, copy this from my repo into your folder)
   - Xbox One (optional, if you own an Xbox you can use this component to control it, visit the following link on how to install this on either hassio or standard ha) (https://github.com/hunterjm/hassio-addons/tree/master/xboxone)
   - Custom-UI (optional, gives you the ability to template icons/names/etc in customize.yaml, editing this file will be discussed further down the guide.
 This is not required but if you want system-wide dynamic icons you will want this) (https://github.com/andrey-git/home-assistant-custom-ui)
   - Customizer (optional, required when using Custom-UI, when installing Custom-UI you will need this component as well)

+### Copying Files
   - For safe results I suggest restarting Home Assistant at this point.
   - After having installed all the required components and custom-cards it is now time to copy files over, remember that you should have made BACKUPS by now, if you haven't DO IT NOW!!!
 Past this there is nothing else I can do for you if you fail to do a simple task!
     Copy every file and folder to your own directory with the exception of `configuration.yaml`.
 The structure should not be changed unless you know how to fix it yourself.
 Open a backup of your `configuration.yaml` file now.